Support Us Button Widget

 Photo via Louisville Metro.

-This is the Urban Government Center, a ~10 acre site that served as offices for Louisville Metro Government for decades until it was abandoned in 2016.
+This is the Urban Government Center, a ~10-acre city-owned property that served as offices for Louisville Metro Government for decades until it was abandoned in 2016.
+The site includes:

 How we got here